NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   .. [#] CompressorType only choices is "variable speed" (i.e., they are assumed to be inverter driven).
   .. [#] The sum of all ``FractionCoolLoadServed`` (across all HVAC systems) must be less than or equal to 1.
   .. [#] If SEER2 provided, converted to SEER using ANSI/RESNET/ICC 301-2022 Addendum C, where SEER = SEER2 / 0.95 if ducted and SEER = SEER2 if ductless.
+  .. [#] If neither EER nor EER2 provided, EER defaults to ...
+FIXME.
+  .. [#] If EER2 provided, converted to EER using ANSI/RESNET/ICC 301-2022 Addendum C, where EER = EER2 / 0.95 if ducted and SEER = SEER2 if ductless.
   .. [#] If CoolingDetailedPerformanceData is provided, see :ref:`clg_detailed_perf_data`.
   .. [#] FanModelType choices are "psc" and "bpm".
   .. [#] If FanModelType is not provided, defaults to "bpm".